jarkmaen/miinaharava/documentation/testing.md

 ### Test coverage

 The test coverage was measured using JaCoCo.
 The coverage for the application is 90% for lines and 92% for branches.
-UI code is excluded from the coverage measurement.
+UI code is excluded from the coverage report.

 <img src="images/test_coverage.png">